Who Really Owns Your Outdoor Gear Brands

 | Salomon Ski boots, trail running shoes, apparel & bindings

-Est. 1947 | Amer Sports Inc AS | Anta Sports Products Ltd (China, ~52% stake) | Foreign-Controlled | Extractive Multiple ownership changes culminating in acquisition by a Chinese-led consortium focused on financial optimization rather than founder-driven innovation, typical of extractive capital consolidation patterns.
-Multiple ownership changes culminating in acquisition by a… | Helsinki, Finland |
+Est. 1947 | Amer Sports Inc AS | Anta Sports Products Ltd (China, ~52% stake) | Foreign-Controlled | Extractive Multiple ownership changes culminating in acquisition by Chinese conglomerate focused on cost optimization, combined with reports of declining quality in core products like ski boots and running shoes since the Anta Sports takeover.
+Multiple ownership changes culminating in acquisition by Chinese… | Helsinki, Finland |

 | Founded in 1947 in Annecy, France (the heart of the French Alps) by François Salomon.
 Acquired by adidas in 1997, then sold to Finnish conglomerate Amer Sports in 2005.
 In 2019, Amer Sports was acquired by a Chinese-led consortium anchored by Anta Sports for $5.2B.
 Salomon — along with Arc'teryx — is now controlled by Chinese investors through Amer Sports.
 One of two French Alpine brands now in the Anta Sports portfolio.
 Founded in 1947 in Annecy, France (the heart…⚠ Majority-controlled by Chinese investors led by Anta Sports since 2019 acquisition; Arc'teryx's Canadian identity now sits under Chinese corporate ownership. ⚠ Majority-controlled by Chinese investors led by Anta Sports… |